 Honey...Vegan or Not?

 As a college student, I come across people of all kinds of lifestyles.
-In the past, the folks that have given us some backlash those that practice a vegan lifestyle.
-However after our queen bee started to give tours on how Sarasota Honey Company does things differently we have seen growth, acceptance, and encouragement from those of the vegan community to start calling our honey vegan.
+In the past, the folks that have given us some backlash are those that practice a vegan lifestyle.
+However, after our queen bee started to give tours on how Sarasota Honey Company does things differently we have seen growth, acceptance, and encouragement from those of the vegan community.
+Many started calling our honey vegan.
 Our Queen bee has steered clear of the topic, afraid of backlash from those that are not in know.
-Now I will lay out the cards, and ask you the reader what do you think?
+I will now lay out the cards, and ask you the reader... what do you think?
 The Vegan Society stated that honey is not vegan due to the following:

 "Conventional beekeepers aim to harvest the maximum amount of honey, with high honey yields being viewed as a mark of success.
 When farmers remove honey from a hive, they replace it with a sugar substitute which is significantly worse for the bees’ health since it lacks the essential micro-nutrients of honey.
 In conventional beekeeping, honey bees are specifically bred to increase productivity.